Safety Razor Shaving - A Guide On Why And How To Shave With A Safety Razor

 6. Next and still applying very little added pressure, hold the safety razor loosely in your hand and allow it to glide across the skins surface without pressing it into the skin when shaving.
 Throughout the shave strive to maintain a thirty degree blade angle relative to the skin.
 Whilst this maybe difficult to keep up round the more difficult areas of the face, such as: ear lobes, nose and chin, it is still the optimum angle at which to safety razor shave and you’ll see and feel the results.
 Next, hold the razor firmly and direct it where you want it to go.
 Beard bristles must be tackled using short strokes of 25-30 mm at a time, whilst finer hair can be removed using slightly longer sweeping strokes.

 7. After shaving, wash the shaved area thoroughly with warm water to remove all traces of shaving cream.
 Then splash the face with cold water to close the pores, finally apply a

 light moisturiser or skin food on the skin.
 This is needed as the protective layers of the skin and nourishing minerals are removed during the shaving process, using a premium quality moisturiser or skin food will help the skin retain more of its moisture and allow it to regenerate faster.

 8. Finally remember to take your time whilst shaving with a safety razor.

-You’ll soon pick up the habits and the skills you’ll need to pull of an effortless shave, you must still remember to take your time as careful diligence will always result in a comfortable, smooth yet close shave.
+Follow these guidelines on how to shave with a safety razor and you’ll soon pick up the habits and the skills you’ll need to pull of an effortless shave.
+Remember, you must still remember to take your time as careful diligence will always result in a comfortable, smooth yet close shave.

-We want to help you get a great shave every single time, for advice, please contact us T: 0141 88 03040, E: firstname.lastname@example.org
+We want to help you get a great shave every single time, if you have any questions or need some help, please don’t hesitate to get in touch.